andrewcarreiro/vscode-calculate/README.md

 ## Available Commands
 - **Calculate** calculates selected expression, and appends "=" with the result
 - **Calculate and Replace** calculates selected expression, and replaces it with the result

+## Acknowledgements
+- This extension is based on [Colinta's excellent Sublime Text Calculate package](https://github.com/colinta/SublimeCalculate) which has been a great tool for me for years.
+- Support for comma decimals by [robertopc](https://github.com/robertopc)

 ## License
 Copyright (c) 2018 Andrew Carreiro